 Explore more places to ice skate in Southern California.

 All during December I hear my little 3- and 5-year-olds shouting in the back seat of the car, “Christmas Lights!!!” at the top of their lungs, just to make sure I see any and all of the twinkling lights that delight them.
 We often enjoy driving around neighborhoods with hot chocolate or walking the streets with sticky candy canes to enjoy the lights of the season.
 Here are some extra special places to visit this year.

+Lights are taking over the Dana Point Harbor in a brand new display called “IlluminOcean.”
+Towering light creations and tunnels transform the village area and is free for visitors for the 40 Nights of Holiday Lights.
 The Festival of Lights is held at the Mission Inn Hotel and Spa in Riverside and is open to the public nightly between Nov 28 & Jan 6 to enjoy thousands of lights and decorations, visits to Santa, carolers, horse-drawn carriage rides and live reindeer.
 The San Diego Botanic Gardens host the Garden of Lights from December 6 – 23, 26 – 30 and invite people to enjoy a stroll through the wonderland of lights in the garden, live music, horse-drawn wagon rides, Santa, and hot beverages.
 Book a ticket on the Santa Barbara Trolley and ride down State Street to see the holiday light displays on this 90 minute tour that sells out every year.
 The courtyard outside the Edwards Theatre of the Irvine Spectrum in Orange County will come alive with the Disney magic of music and light displays on the hour, every hour, from 5 pm until closing starting November 28 through January 4, 2015.

 Explore this list of Where to Enjoy Holiday Lights in Los Angeles.